bloominstituteoftechnology/node-db-challenge/Review.md

 4. What do we need in order to have a _many to many_ relationship between two tables.

-    a book can have more than one author and an author can write more than one book. we need an additional table with foreign keys
+    a book can have more than one author and an author can write more than one book and then we would need an additional table with foreign keys, into one of the standard forms (1NF, 2NF, 3NF)

 5. What SQL statement is used to retrieve data from a table?